Search engines are constantly evolving and algorithms are getting more advanced and refined.

 The Importance of E-A-T Factors Explained

 Google’s E-A-T principles are most strict when it comes to Your Money or Your Life (YMYL) pages.
-These are web pages containing information that can have real-life, potentially harmful, consequences on people’s lives and finances, such as medical, tax, law content, etc. We’ll elaborate further on the types of YMYL pages later in the article. but, in just a few words:
+These are web pages containing information that can have real-life, potentially harmful, consequences on people’s lives and finances, such as medical, tax, law content, etc. We’ll elaborate further on the types of YMYL pages later in the article.

 Let’s focus, for now, on each of the following factors – Expertise, Authoritativeness, and Trustworthiness and what they mean for your webpages.